-During 2021, enactment of proposed legislation to increase the corporate tax rate and eliminate or reduce certain oil and gas industry deductions could have a material impact on the Company's effective tax rate and current tax expense.
+Changes in federal income tax laws or enactment of proposed legislation to increase the corporate tax rate and eliminate or reduce certain oil and gas industry deductions could have a material impact on our effective tax rate and current tax expense.
 Please refer to the Risk Factors section in Part I, Item 1A of our 2020 Form 10-K for additional discussion.